+DENTSPLY INTERNATIONAL INC.

+PROXY SOLICITED BY THE BOARD OF DIRECTORS

+ANNUAL MEETING OF STOCKHOLDERS

+MAY 23, 1996

-DENTSPLY INTERNATIONAL INC. PROXY SOLICITED BY THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS MAY 24, 1995 The undersigned stockholder of DENTSPLY International Inc. (the "Company") hereby appoints J. Patrick Clark and Marcus K. Dixon, III, and each of them, as the attorneys and proxies of the undersigned, with full power of substitution, to vote all shares of Common Stock, par value \$.01 per share, of the Company which the undersigned would be entitled to vote if personally present at the Annual Meeting of Stockholders of the Company, to be held at the Company's Employee Meeting Room, 570 West College Avenue, York, Pennsylvania, on Wednesday, May 24, 1995, commencing at 9:30 a.m., local time, and at any Wednesday, May 24, 1995, commencing at 9:30 a.m., local time, and at any adjournment or postponement thereof, as follows:
+The undersigned stockholder of DENTSPLY International Inc. (the "Company") hereby appoints J. Patrick Clark and Marcus K. Dixon, III, and each of them, as the attorneys and proxies of the undersigned, with full power of substitution, to vote all shares of Common Stock, par value \$.01 per share, of the Company which the undersigned would be entitled to vote if personally present at the Annual Meeting of Stockholders of the Company, to be held at the Company's Employee Meeting Room, 570 West College Avenue, York, Pennsylvania, on Thursday, May 23, 1996, commencing at 9:30 a.m., local time, and at any adjournment or postponement thereof, as follows: